Trade Republic vs DEGIRO (2026):

 - Securities held in segregated accounts.

-- Publicly listed on the Frankfurt Stock Exchange (flatexDEGIRO AG) — audited annual reports, public financial statements, and regulatory scrutiny beyond what a private company faces.
+- Publicly listed on the Frankfurt Stock Exchange (flatexDEGIRO Bank SE — legal form changed from AG to SE in December 2025; client protections and banking licence unchanged) — audited annual reports, public financial statements, and regulatory scrutiny beyond what a private company faces.

 - Founded 2008.
 One of Europe’s largest retail brokers by user count.